 1. Propagate Via Stem Cuttings

 Peperomia magnoliifolia can be propagated by rooting the stems in water and soil.
-You must start by thoroughly sterilizing the tool you are about to use.

 Choose a stem from the main healthy plant.
 Cut 6 inches of that stem.
 Make sure the stem has at least 3 or 4 leaves on it.

 Now, remove any leaves from the bottom end of the stem.